Why are some FFVII titles canon and others not?

 Left: FFVII Kaitai Shinsho The Complete (Revised Edition) cover; Right: Maiden Who Travels the Planet title page

-That being said, for its part, Maiden Who Travels the Planet has no actual contradictions with established canon — neither with the original game alone nor the wider official continuity of the Compilation of FFVII.
-This is, ironically enough, something that cannot even be said of several titles that actually are included in canon for the series (for more on that, see this document’s “Compilation of Final Fantasy VII inconsistencies” article).
+For its part, Maiden Who Travels the Planet has no actual contradictions with established canon — neither with the original game alone nor the wider official continuity of the Compilation of FFVII.
+This is, ironically enough, something that cannot even be said of several titles that are definitely counted in canon for the series (for more on that, see this document’s “Compilation of Final Fantasy VII inconsistencies” article).

 Your work is highly appreciated.
 Really, I feel that no words of thanks is enough. *bows*